Widow of Florida nightclub gunman cleared of all charges

 The acquittal was an emotional blow for the survivors and families of those killed.
 The attack stunned and dismayed lesbian, gay, bisexual and transgender people and Latinos who frequented Pulse.

-Godman was among several survivors and their supporters who gathered on Friday outside Pulse, about 2 miles (3 km) from the courthouse.
+Godman was among several survivors and their supporters who gathered outside Pulse, about 2 miles (3 km) from the courthouse.

 "I'm in shock.
 I think that she knew that he was up to something," said Neema Bahrami, an event manager at the nightclub who survived the shooting while his best friend was killed.